Techniques & Experiments

 Jade and I hope that you will look in on us as we show you how we will be using the techniques and instructions in Glamourie to create all kinds of yarney things, great and small.
 It seems logical to start with the small and so I am going to tell you more about felting, focusing first on the little objects.
 Then, as time allows, we plan to shape-shift in all manner of directions.

-So for now click the links below to find out about felting, which is used extensively throughout the book in both designs and costumes, and flights of fancy, which details how to experiment with feathers.
+Click the links below to find out about felting, which is used extensively throughout the book in both designs and costumes, and flights of fancy, which details how to experiment with feathers.
 The Hiort Project Diary then takes you on through our current project, which expands on the themes and techniques from Glamourie.